Mirantis/mke-docs/content/docs/configuration/k0rdent-capi-providers.md

     - name: cluster-api-provider-azure
 ```

-{{< callout type="info" >}}

-MKE 4 always adds and enables the `sveltos` CAPI provider, as this provider is
-a product dependency.

-{{< /callout >}}

-Currently, all CAPI providers are installed at cluster creation, however once
+Currently, all CAPI providers are installed at cluster creation; however, once
-the cluster is up and running the providers are disabled.
+the cluster is up and running, these providers are disabled.
+The one exception
+is the Sveltos CAPI provider, which MKE 4 always adds and enables, as it is a
+product dependency.